 SOWK Social Work (6b) Use empathy, reflection,

 3441 Practice I and interpersonal skills to

-3441 Flactice I effectively engage diverse
+5441 I factice I effectively engage diverse

 clients and constituencies.

 (7a) Collect and organize data,

 and apply critical thinking to

 interpret information from

 clients and constituencies.

 (7c) Develop mutually agreed-

 on intervention goals and

 objectives based on critical

 assessment of strengths, needs,

 and challenges within clients

 (9c) Critically analyze, monitor,

 and evaluate intervention,

 program processes & outcomes

 SOWK Interviewing & (1c) Demonstrate professional

-Interviewing & demeanor in behavior,
+3443 Recording demeanor in behavior,

-3443 Recording appearance, and in oral, written
+5445 Recording appearance, and in oral, written

 and electronic communication.

 (2a) Apply and communicate an

 understanding of the importance

 of diversity and difference in

 shaping life experiences in

 practice at the micro, mezzo,

 and macro levels.

 (2b) Present yourself as a

 learner and engage clients and

 constituencies as experts of their

 own experiences

 (6b) Use empathy, reflection,

 and interpersonal skills to

 effectively engage diverse

 clients and constituencies.

-CONVIC C : - 1 W 1- (5a) Identify social policy at the
+SOWK Social Work (5a) Identify social policy at the

-SOWK local, state, and federal levels
+2211 Policy I local, state, and federal levels

-2211 Policy I that impact wellbeing, service
+1 0110 / 1 that impact wellbeing, service

 delivery and access to social

 services.

 (5b) Assess how social welfare

 and economic policies impact

 the delivery of, and access to,

 social services.

 (5c) Apply critical thinking to

 analyze, formulate, and

-advocate for policies that

-advance human rights and
+advocate for policies that advance human rights and

 social, economic, and

 environmental justice.

-SOWK Human (8b) Apply knowledge of
+COWIZ T T (8b) Apply knowledge of

-human behavior and the social
+SOWK (80) Apply knowledge of human behavior and the social

 3382 Behavior & the environment, the person-in-the-

-Social environment perspective, and
+Social environment, the person-in-the-

-Environment II other theoretical frameworks in
+other theoretical frameworks in

-interventions with clients, etc.
+Environment II interventions with clients, etc.

 (9b) Apply knowledge of

 human behavior and the social

 environment, person-in-the-

 environment, and other

 theoretical frameworks in

 interventions.

 interventions.

-SOWK 3442 Social Work Practice II (7d) Select appropriate intervention strategies based on the assessment, research knowledge, values, and preferences of clients.
+SOWK (7d) Select appropriate intervention strategies based on 3442 Practice II intervention strategies based on the assessment, research knowledge, values, and preferences of clients.
 (8d) Negotiate, mediate, and advocate with, and on behalf of, diverse clients and constituencies.
 (8e) Facilitate effective transitions and endings that advance mutually agreed-on goals.
 (9d) Apply evaluation findings to improve practice effectiveness at the micro and mezzo levels.
-SOWK 3444 Research I (4A) Use practice experience and theory to inform scientific inquiry and research.
-(4B) Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings (4C) Use and translate research evidence to inform and improve practice, policy, and service delivery.
+SOWK 3444 Research I (4A) Use practice experience and theory to inform scientific inquiry and research.(4B) Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings (4C) Use and translate research evidence to inform and improve practice, policy, and service delivery.